-That's the plan in Richmond, Virginia, the short-lived capital of the Confederate States of America.
-The city's mayor appointed a commission in June to research ways to add context to Monument Avenue, a boulevard lined with statues of Confederate generals.
-Tennis legend and Richmond native Arthur Ashe was added to Monument Avenue in 1996, the last time the city had the monument debate.
+That’s the plan in Richmond, Virginia, the short-lived capital of the Confederate States of America.
+The city’s mayor appointed a commission last week to research ways to add context to Monument Avenue, a boulevard lined with statues of Confederate generals, as well as tennis legend and Richmond native Arthur Ashe.

 Critics say contextualization has its challenges.
-If a statue of Lee dominates a traffic circle, what impact would a small plaque have on motorists passing by?
+If a statue of Lee dominates a traffic circle, what impact would a small plaque have on motorists flying by?

 Finding the right approach is another challenge.
 It took nearly two years for the University of Mississippi to agree on language for a new plaque for a 1906 statue of a Confederate soldier.